awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 If you configure the request type as `instant`, EC2 Fleet places a synchronous one\-time request for your desired capacity\.
 In the API response, it returns the instances that launched, along with errors for those instances that could not be launched\.

 `request`
 If you configure the request type as `request`, EC2 Fleet places an asynchronous one\-time request for your desired capacity\.
-Thereafter, if capacity is diminished because of Spot interruptions, the fleet does not attempt to replenish Spot Instances, nor does it submit requests in alternative Spot Instance pools if capacity is unavailable\.
+Thereafter, if capacity is diminished because of Spot interruptions, the fleet does not attempt to replenish Spot Instances, nor does it submit requests in alternative Spot capacity pools if capacity is unavailable\.

 `maintain`
 \(Default\) If you configure the request type as `maintain`, EC2 Fleet places an asynchronous request for your desired capacity, and maintains capacity by automatically replenishing any interrupted Spot Instances\.